For Robert Bly

 hair thinned white

-though he still
+though still

-had fire in his belly.
+with fire in his belly.

 He’d lit that fire for many,